MarcoLizza/mode13h.dev/_posts/2015-05-13-coroutines-scheduler-in-lua.md

         -- Signalled threads are not resumed here, but marked as "ready" -- and awaken when calling [schedule.pulse()].
-        -- This ensure that threads won't be start from within another -- thread body but only from a single dispacter loop.
+        -- This ensure that threads won't be start from within another -- thread body but only from a single dispatcher loop.
 That is, -- threads are suspended only from an explicit [sleep()] or -- [wait()] call, and not since they are waking up some other -- thread.